openPCI/open-tao-pcis/README.md

 # open-tao-pcis

-In this repository you will find a collection of currently work-in-progress PCI (Portable Custom Interaction) modules for TAO and other such products that supports the QTI and PCI standards for Question and Tests Interoperability.
+In this repository you will find a collection of
+PCI (Portable Custom Interaction) modules for TAO and other such products that supports the QTI and PCI standards for Question and Tests Interoperability.